 1. Move the saw head so the blade is positioned directly above one of the bed rails.
 Measure from the bottom edge on a down-set tooth of the blade to the top of the bed rail (or stainless steel sleeve if applicable).
+The scale is magnetic.
+Place it so that the indicator shows the value of a previously taken measurement.
+For example, if the measurement from blade to bed rail was 375 mm (14.76"), make sure the indicator reads 375 mm (14.76") on the scale.

-2. View the blade height scale with eyes level with the indicator.
+See Figure 6-27.
+View the blade height scale with eyes level with the indicator.